-Balance druid is one of the specs where stats heavily change based on what gear you’re wearing so despite the stats order above being correct and the “standard” one, I STRONGLY suggest you to sim your own stat weights.
+Balance druid is one of the specs where stats heavily change based on what gear you’re wearing.
+So, despite the stats priority above being correct and the “standard” one, I STRONGLY suggest you to sim your own stat weights.

 Intellect: is your primary stat.
 You should look for this stat in all your upgrades.

 Crit: increases your chance to critically hit with all spells and abilities.
 This stat has a big element of randomness, meaning that it may not be as effective as others.

 Haste: Increases your casting speed and your astral power generation (as a result you will be able to cast more spells).

 Versatility: Increase all your damage and healing done while also decreasing damage taken.
 Versatility despite often not being the best stat DPS wise, it can have a very big value in progression encounters where damage taken reduction is very impactful.

 The best way to calculate stat priorities for your character is to "sim" your characterFind out how to sim

 Troll will always be the best damage race due to their racial berserking.